PetukhovVictor/java-similar-files-analysis/README.md

 You run the program on the two folders with java source code files which you want to compare to similarities.
 The program analyzes only files with the `java` extension.

 The program use PSI representation source code (parsing using [java2psi](https://github.com/PetukhovVictor/java2psi)).
+You need to add `java2psi` to the local maven repository: `gradle publishToMavenLocal`

 Also the program use [ast-ngram-extractor](https://github.com/PetukhovVictor/ast-ngram-extractor) to generating n-grams by psi and [ast-set2matrix](https://github.com/PetukhovVictor/ast-set2matrix) to transform psi to vectors via generated n-grams.
+This programs use as git submodules.

 At the output, the program will generate a ranked similarity set of pairs of files.